blueprint-ai-hq/.github/profile/README.md

 > [!WARNING]
 > Project is not public (yet)
-> The project will be made public once Blueprint-Studio is public
+> The project will be made public once Blueprint-Studio exists and ready to be made public

 A specification for defining AI character personalities, behaviours, and interactions.
 The Blueprint Format provides a way to create and share AI character templates across different platforms.